johannes-mueller/devcontainer.el/README.md

 - [ ] See how it works in practice
 - [ ] Fix things that don't work
 - [ ] Document things that work
+- [ ] See if we find a way to reliably connect to a language server inside the container.
+Maybe find inspiration from `eglot-booster-mode`.
 - [ ] See if we can get [dape](https://github.com/svaante/dape) to work with
   `devcontainer-mode`.
 - [ ] See if anything more is needed that can be implemented with a reasonable